acook/logsaber/README.markdown

 There's also some complaints about the native Logger than I address:

 1. You can't specify the log level on instantiation
-  - Logomatic lets you set the log level when you create it:
+  - Logsaber lets you set the log level when you create it:
-    `$log = Logomatic.create file, :warn`
+    `$log = Logsaber.create file, :warn`
   - But you can still change the default later:
     `$log.level = :info`
 2. You must specify the "progname" for every event
-  - Logomatic lets you set the app name when you create it:
+  - Logsaber lets you set the app name when you create it:
-    `$log = Logomatic.create file, :warn, 'MyApp'`
+    `$log = Logsaber.create file, :warn, 'MyApp'`
   - Or change it to something else at any time:
     `$log.appname = 'SomethingElse'`